Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Pizza Cheese on Top or Bottom?

-When it comes to pizza, the placement of cheese can actually make quite a difference in the overall taste and texture.
+When it comes to pizza, the placement of cheese can actually affect the overall taste and texture.

 In traditional pizza making, the cheese is typically spread on top of the sauce but beneath other toppings, creating a melty layer that helps hold everything together.
 This is known as the classic pizza structure and has been popularized by many pizza styles such as New York, Neapolitan, and Chicago thin crust.